Vitamin D Test | Home Vitamin D Blood Test

 4. Drip blood from fingertip to fill the box on collection card - about 4 drops

 5. Allow collection card to air dry for 30 minutes

 6. After card is dry, tear open blood sample return bag and insert card and seal.
 DO NOT remove the desiccant from the blood sample return bag.

 7. Fill out the Requisition/Consent Form and make sure you note the name, date of birth and phone number that you put on the form, you will need that EXACT information in order to get your test results.
 Place form and the sealed blood sample return bag and place in preaddressed, prepaid mailing envelope

-8. Test results will be available after lab processing (7-10 days) on http://www.mybloodtestresult.com.
+8. Allow 5-7 days for delivery of your sample to the lab and an additional 7-10 days for processing.
+You will receive an email when your results are available online at http://www.mybloodtestresult.com.
 If you are unable to retrieve your test results, you must call the lab directly at 847-537-9600 between 9am-4pm CST.

 Q. Can you receive vitamin D from sunlight through windows?

 Q. What time of day is best for sun exposure to make vitamin D?